Skip to Main Contents

 The Risk Management System that covers all business divisions and subsidiaries of the group incorporates human rights related risks, including those in the supply chain, and such risks are considered as targets for monitoring, evaluation and the preparation of countermeasures.
 These risks are assumed to be the following: “discrimination, acts or speech violating human rights, or harassment between employees and executives (full-time and non full-time) or between employees or executives and business partners or potential hires.
 The Group may suffer the loss of reputation, lawsuits, boycotts or financial loss as a result of these.”

-In 2022, this risk assessment identified three Group companies (two in Japan, one overseas) with human rights-related risks, and they carried out investigations, training and monitoring at each location.
+In 2023, this risk assessment identified 94 Group companies (21 in Japan, 73 overseas) with human rights-related risks, and they carried out investigations, training and monitoring at each location, partly in response to the selection of human rights as Group Major Risks and the direction to all subsidiaries to take countermeasures.

 Business Partners